AU-Avengers/docs.toum.gg/docs/roles/crewmate/investigative/Sonar.md

     </div>

 <p>
-The <b>Sonar</b> can place markers on other players to track their general location.
-By placing a marker, the Sonar will see a ping indicating the tracked player's position across the map.
+The <b>Sonar</b> can place trackers on others to track their general location.

+By placing a tracker, the Sonar will see an indication of the tracked player's position across the map.
 The pings match the tracked player's colour, and will update at set intervals, allowing the Sonar to follow suspicious players and identify unusual movement.

 </p>

   </div>
 </div>

+<b>Note:</b> Players can choose to see arrows or heartbeat pings at their own preference in the Settings > Gameplay tab!

 :::important Strategy Guide